sireum/v2-website/website-amandroid/src/main/docs/source/devguide.rst

 	           val app_info = new InterestingApiCollector(file)
 	           socket.loadApk(file, outputPath, AndroidLibraryAPISummary, app_info)
-	           val listener = new CryptoMisuseListener // we have to make this line consistent with the codebase socket.plugListener(Some(listener)) // we have to make this line consistent with the codebase socket.runWithoutDDA(false, true) // The first param indicates whether to process only public components while the second param is to on/off parallel processing
+	           val listener = new CryptoMisuseListener // we have to make this line consistent with the codebase socket.plugListener(listener) // we have to make this line consistent with the codebase socket.runWithoutDDA(false, true) // The first param indicates whether to process only public components while the second param is to on/off parallel processing
 				                           // we have to make this line consistent with the codebase val icfgs = AppCenter.getInterproceduralReachingFactsAnalysisResults